Hastag-Deepak-Poudel/nutrients-tracker-using-django-and-chart-js/README.md

 PS:
-  I did not know how to calculate the macro nutrients and found one on internet and i dont know how accurate it is.
+  I did not know how to calculate the macro nutrients and so i found one on internet and i dont know how accurate it is.